Yaolab-fantastic/GREMI/README.md

 ```
 conda activate greml-env
 ```
-3.Ensure you are in the correct working directory:
+3. Ensure you are in the correct working directory:
 ```
 cd /path/to/your/project
 ```

 ## Running the model
 To get the classification result, run the following command:
 ```